-The Company has adopted a performance-related remuneration scheme for the General Managers to ensure the competitiveness of their remuneration packages.
+The Company has adopted a performance-related remuneration scheme for the General Managers (one of which is an Executive Director) to ensure the competitiveness of their remuneration packages.
 The General Managers are paid a fixed monthly salary and incentive bonus based on their operating unit performance and their individual performance.
-For key management personnel, they are paid a fixed monthly salary and variable bonus based on their operating unit performance.
+For other key management personnel, they are paid a fixed monthly salary and variable bonus based on their operating unit performance.
 The Group's remuneration policy is to ensure that the remuneration offered is competitive and sufficient to attract, retain and motivate Directors and Management of the required experience and expertise.
-The performance conditions were met in FY2019.
+The performance conditions were met in FY2020.

-The Company has entered into service contracts with its General Managers.
+The Company has entered into service contracts with its General Managers and other key management personnel.
 The service contracts cover the terms of employment, salaries and other benefits, which can be terminated by either party giving notice of resignation/termination.
 Each appointment is on an ongoing basis and no onerous or over-generous removal clauses are contained in the letter of employment.

-The Company currently does not have any contractual provisions which allow it to reclaim incentives from the General Managers and key management personnel in certain circumstances.
+The Company currently does not have any contractual provisions which allow it to reclaim incentives from the General Managers and other key management personnel in certain circumstances.
 The Board is of the view that as the Group pays performance bonuses based on the actual performance of the operating unit performance (and not on forward-looking results) as well as individual performance, "claw-back" provisions in the service agreements may not be relevant or appropriate.